-The Company's Board of Directors has authorized common stock repurchases under a share repurchase program.
-On October 31, 2016, the Board of Directors authorized a \$1 billion increase to the existing share repurchase program, bringing the total amount authorized to \$3 billion, exclusive of any fees, commissions, or other expenses related to such repurchases and extended the program through December 31, 2020.
+The Company's Board of Directors has authorized common stock repurchases under a share repurchase program of up to \$3 billion, exclusive of any fees, commissions or other expenses related to such repurchases through December 31, 2020.
 The repurchases may be made from time to time on the open market or in privately negotiated transactions.
-The timing and amount of any shares repurchased under the program will depend on a variety of factors, including price, corporate and regulatory requirements, capital availability, and other market conditions.
+The timing and amount of any shares repurchased under the program will depend on a variety of factors, including price, corporate and regulatory requirements, capital availability and other market conditions.
 Repurchased shares are accounted for at cost and will be held in treasury for future issuance.
 The program may be limited or terminated at any time without prior notice.

-The Company repurchased approximately 4.4 million, 3.4 million and 4.7 million shares of common stock under the share repurchase program at a total cost of \$331.7 million, \$292.7 million and \$298.5 million in fiscal 2016, 2015 and 2014, respectively.
-As of December 31, 2016, the Company had remaining authorization under the share repurchase program of \$1.2 billion, exclusive of any fees, commissions, or other expenses.
+The Company repurchased approximately 5.9 million, 4.4 million and 3.4 million shares of common stock under the share repurchase program at a total cost of \$369.4 million, \$331.7 million and \$292.7 million in fiscal 2017, 2016 and 2015, respectively.
+As of December 30, 2017, the Company had remaining authorization under the share repurchase program of \$0.9 billion, exclusive of any fees, commissions or other expenses.